fbpx

 District 10

 District 10 is a prime residential region located near several entertainment hubs, including the famous Orchard Road shopping belt as well as the Central Business District (CBD).
-District 10 is often considered one of the most affluent districts in Singapore.
+District 10 is often considered one of the most affluent districts in Singapore, with some of the top luxury landed properties and biggest GCBs in Singapore.

 This district has a total of 27 areas gazetted by the URA for GCBs and is home to almost 70% of the GCBs in Singapore, including the most expensive ones.
 Examples of these areas include Belmont Park, Cluny Hill, Fourth/Sixth Avenue, and Nassim Road.